ximarketing/ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/index.md

 5%: In class participation: Based on your in class participation (e.g., answering questions in class)
 10%: Group Paper Presentation (~12 minutes, in class).
 [Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/paper_presentation)
+10%: Data Project (start in class; no presentation).
+For details, please see information below.
 25%: Group Project (in class presentation + report).
 [Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/project)
 50%: Final Example (Multiple choice questions only), details to be announced later.